Jump to Section

 - Different situations, as well as different substances, can require longer or shorter treatment lengths.
 For example, withdrawal from cocaine can take much longer and be much more psychologically severe than withdrawal from opioid abuse, which can cause treatment in general for the former addiction to last longer.
 Nevertheless, this is not true of all cocaine and opioid addicts because other circumstances will also likely create a need for shorter or longer treatment times in different patients.

 In addition, you may decide to attend one rehab program at your current stage of recovery and eventually leave that program after 30, 90, or even more days.
 Once you leave, though, this does not mean the treatment stage of your recovery is necessarily over for good.
 We can help answer questions about treatment length as well as find a program that will be beneficial for your particular requirements as a recovering addict.
-Call 800-836-4134 now to learn more.
+Call 800-836-4134 Who Answers? now to learn more.

 Treatment is an Ongoing Process